vti/amcrm/README.md

 Infrastructure implements domain interfaces, provides specific helper classes like factories.

-In addition infrastructure holds Views that are the optimized read-only views for the storages.
+In addition, infrastructure holds Views that are the optimized read-only views for the storages.
 They can be used for viewing the domain objects through some mapping classes, building reports etc.

 ### API